-As of December 31, 2015, the Gross Availability, as defined in the First Lien Loan Agreement, was approximately \$71.6 million based on the Company's accounts receivable balance as of November 30, 2015.
-The Company had \$23.5 million letters of credit outstanding and \$8.0 million drawn under its revolving credit facility, leaving \$40.1 million available as of December 31, 2015.
+As of December 31, 2016, the Company had \$22.2 million letters of credit outstanding and \$77.8 million available under the Revolving Credit Facility.
 The letters of credit relate to the Company's workers' compensation and professional liability insurance policies.